Have you ever run into a coworker in the breakroom and felt a little awkward or uncomfortable?

 For example, if someone asks me what’s keeping me busy these days, I’m likely to talk about my professional life.

-I might mention that I’m an online accent and communication coach for non-native speakers and that I share video lessons on YouTube.
+I might mention that I work with non-native English speakers through online courses and that I share video lessons on YouTube.

 In response, the other person might ask, “Wow, how do you do that?
 How many followers do you have?
 How do you teach on YouTube?
 How do you work with people online?”